primaryobjects/fashion/readme.md

 ## Accuracy

-The trained models have achieved the following accuracies (train/test) as shown below.
+The trained models have achieved the following accuracies (train/test) on 30k images as shown below.
 A detailed list of accuracies is also [available](https://github.com/zalandoresearch/fashion-mnist#benchmark).

 #### Baseline Algorithm (always predicts the most frequently occurring clothing item)
 12%/10%